-6.6.2.
-The DCO or their designee will split the specimen into the "A" vial and the "B" vial in the presence of the student-athlete.
-The DCO or their designee will place the cap on each vial in the presence of the student-athlete; the DCO or their designee will then seal each vial under the observation of the student-athlete (and witness, if present).

-6.7.
-Vials sent to the laboratory shall not contain the name of the student-athlete or the institution.

-6.8.
-All sealed vials will be secured for shipping by the DCO.
+- designee will place the cap on each vial in the presence of the student-athlete; the DCO or their designee will then seal each vial under the observation of the student-athlete (and witness, if present). - 6.7.
+Vials sent to the laboratory shall not contain the name of the student-athlete or the institution. - 6.8.
+All sealed vials will be secured for shipping by the DCO. - 6.9.

-6.9.
 The student-athlete and DCO or their designee (and witness, if present) will sign the athlete custody and control form, certifying that the procedures were followed as described in the protocol.
 Any deviation from the procedures must be described and recorded at that time.
-If deviations are alleged, the student-athlete will be required to provide another specimen.

-6.10.
-After the collection has been completed, the specimens will be forwarded to the laboratory.
+If deviations are alleged, the student-athlete will be required to provide another specimen. - 6.10.
+After the collection has been completed, the specimen(s) will be forwarded to the laboratory. - 6.11.

-6.11.
 All specimens are the property of the NCAA.